-> This refers to periods when there is more confidence in the general market and investors want to pursue more risky or progressive trading instruments.
-An example of such a currency in FX is the EUR, NZD, CAD and, in the recent past, the AUD.
-During these periods of confidence investors will often sell their safe USD to buy the more risky or progressive instrument, such as the EUR or NZD etc, in the hope that they will benefit from a surge the latter’s value.
+This refers to periods when there is more confidence in the general market and investors want to pursue more risky or progressive trading instruments.
+An example of such a currency in Forex is the EUR, NZD, CAD and the AUD.
+During these periods of confidence investors will often sell their 'safe' USD to buy the more risky or progressive instrument, such as the EUR or NZD etc, in the hope that they will benefit from a surge the latter's value.
 The selling of the USD results in over supply and a fall in its value and the purchase of the AUD results in a demand and consequent rise in its value.
-Thus, in ‘risk on’ periods, the USD usually declines in value relative to many other currencies such as the AUD or CAD.
-The USDX usually declines in ‘risk on’ markets and the EURX usually rises.
-‘Risk on’ periods are also usually associated with higher prices across many Stocks and the Stock indices of the S&P500, Dow Jones and NASDAQ.
+Thus, in 'risk on' periods, the USD usually declines in value relative to many other currencies such as the AUD or CAD.
+The USDX usually declines in 'risk on' markets and the EURX usually rises.
+'Risk On' periods are also usually associated with higher prices across many Stocks and the Stock indices of the S&P500, Dow Jones and NASDAQ.

-> The correlations of the USDX, EURX, currencies and stock prices noted above are what is often, but not always, seen.
+The correlations of the USDX, EURX, currencies and stock prices noted above are what is often, but not always, seen.
 That does mean that this correlation is permanent or fixed by any means.
 You do get periods where this correlation is tested when there is particular market volatility or during major global events.
 This is not a fixed metric that I use but one that holds true for a number of situations.
 I am always on the lookout for periods when this metric is being tested though.

 This traditional RORO correlation has been tested since 2013 due to the many currency interventions by various Central Banks.
 An example of this has been the desire of Australia's Central Bank, The Reserve Bank of Australia, actively cutting interest rates in an attempt to bring down the value of the AUD.
 Thus, the AUD has lost much of its 'Risk On' trading status.